 One of the key success factors of a PPP Project is obtaining financial closure on time.
 In many cases, we can observe that the government signs the contract and then the selected bidder takes excessive time arranging the financing.
 In the meantime, the government waits and often without any remedies or penalty clauses in the contract.
 This can be avoided by requesting the selected bidder to submit an irrevocable and first-demand guarantee, linked to the financial closure deadline agreed to.
 In the proposed SWM Project, financial closure should ideally be achieved in about 12 months.

 If after 12 months, financing agreements have not been signed, the government can exercise the guarantee.
-While the risk of achieving financial closure on time persists, it needs to be noted that the capex required is lesser than what would have been required, had major infrastructure not been created under TSCP.
-The capex required is TZS 6,296 million in the first year and TZS 38,832 in total over 15 years.
+While the risk of achieving financial closure on time persists, it needs to be noted that the capex required is relatively small, about TZS 1,115 million in the first year and TZS 7,065 million in total over 15 years.
+This is explained by the fact that the majority of capex has already been incurred during TSCP and major infrastructure has been created.